maaolawuyi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-The script Display the contents list of your current directory.
+The script changes the working directory to the user’s home directory..